Jimmy-Hu/TinyDIP/docs/basic_functions/README.md

 - A recursive_transform Template Function with Execution Policy (Posted on Nov.
 9, 2020, https://codereview.stackexchange.com/q/251823/231235)

-- A recursive_transform Template Function for BoostMultiArray (Asked at Nov.
+- A recursive_transform Template Function for BoostMultiArray (Posted on Nov.
 4, 2020, https://codereview.stackexchange.com/q/251620/231235)

-- A recursive_print Function For Various Type Arbitrary Nested Iterable Implementation in C++ (Asked at Oct.
+- A recursive_print Function For Various Type Arbitrary Nested Iterable Implementation in C++ (Posted on Oct.
 27, 2020, https://codereview.stackexchange.com/q/251208/231235)

 - A recursive_transform for std::array with various return type (Asked at Oct.
 26, 2020, https://codereview.stackexchange.com/q/251171/231235)